Skip to content

 The Friends have several major fund-raising events through the years:

 • The Book Sales have thousands of hardbacks, paperbacks, CD, DVDs, and audio books at very reasonable prices.
 Especially popular are the children’s book and games section and the rare or vintage tables.
 Click here for the Spring 2024 sale.
+The Fall 2024 Sale is coming – November 21, 22, and 23.
+Watch for details.

 • Holiday Greens Sale, held in early December in cooperation with Vault + Vine on Midvale Avenue.
 Pick out your holiday tree and browse Vault + Vine for gifts, plants, and more – a great way to see friends and support two great organizations.
+On pause for 2024 – watch for updates.

 • The Friends hold social gatherings for all of East Falls from time to time.
 In The Winter Interludes, the Library great room was transformed into an evening winter wonderland of blue and white.
 With special permission, we hosted a wine bar, a sumptuous dessert buffet and a silent auction-all donation-from gift certificates to local businesses to hand made gifts.